-A firm favourite on high streets up and down the country since the 1960’s, these franchises have built up a reputation for offering consistently good quality fast food.
-They have developed a loyal customer base who have come to love and trust the familiar brands.
+Being firm favourites on high streets up and down the country since the 1960’s, these franchises have built up a reputation for offering consistently good fast food.
+They have developed a loyal customer base who have come to love and trust them.

 It's essential that you have sound systems and processes in place that franchisees can duplicate.
 For this to happen successfully, you’ll need to document how your business operates in the form of an operations manual.
 This will then be used to train new franchisees and become the ‘go to’ handbook for the business.